Ssuncreature/ssuncreature/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
-I'm Ssuncreature, feel free to call me Dawn or Sunn!
+I'm Ssuncreature; feel free to call me Dawn or Sunn!
 I use she / they / it pronouns.
+Minor - 20/04

 ...